TurkiHaris/MMA-Event-Website/README.md

 ## About MMA Event

-MMA Event is not just your typical hackathon; it's a convergence of minds and skills across diverse disciplines.
+MMA Event is not just your typical hackathon, it's a convergence of minds and skills across diverse disciplines.
 The octagonal structure of the event symbolizes the different facets of computer science, and participants have the opportunity to immerse themselves in their preferred octagon, exploring and showcasing their talents in specific fields.

 ## Features